 Foraging activities are largely confined to runway systems where vegetation is harvested and either consumed or removed to underground nests via escavated burrow systems (Wilson et al, 1999).

 Synaptomys borealis primarily frequent sphagnum-Labrador tea-black bogs but they are also found to live among deep, moist spruce woods, wet, subalpine meadows, and alpine tundra (Mead et al, 1992).
-(Banfield, 1974; Mead, Bell, and Murray, 1992; Wilson and Ruff, 1999)
+(Banfield, 1974; Mead, et al., 1992; Wilson and Ruff, 1999)

 Physical Description